CLUBS & ORGANIZATIONS

 |

-We are a group of undergraduate students of any major interested in virology, public health, and other microbiology topics.
-We have guest speakers in the field; take trips to visit related museums, sites, labs, and more; have volunteering opportunities; and have socials for members to get to know each other. |
+We are students of any major interested in virology, public health, and other microbiology topics.
+We have guest speakers in the field; take trips to museums, sites and labs; volunteer; and have socials. |

-Wetlands Club |
+| Wetlands Club |

 Advisor: Mark Clark |

-The purpose of the Wetlands Club is to unite students and staff who share an understanding and appreciation for wetlands through participation in community education, clean-ups, canoeing, camping, talks, and social events. |
+We unite wetlands-loving students and staff through participation in community education, clean-ups, canoeing, camping, talks, and social events. |

-UF Chapter of the Wildlife Society |
+| UF Chapter of the Wildlife Society |

 Advisors: Christiana Romagosa, Marcus Lashley |

-The UF Chapter of the Wildlife Society is a chapter of the National Wildlife Society and seeks to help students foster and develop skill sets for careers in the wildlife field.
-Through a variety of workshops, speakers and events we hope to share a passion for all things wildlife.
-All majors are welcome!! |
+A chapter of the National Wildlife Society, we help students foster and develop skill sets for careers in the wildlife field.
+Through a variety of workshops, speakers and events we share a passion for all things wildlife. |

 -